Home » Recipes » Side Dishes » Spaghetti Aglio E Olio Recipe

 • Slice the garlic: Thinly sliced garlic gives you more control and prevents burning.
 Mincing tends to cook too fast and can turn bitter quickly.

-• Skip the butter: To make a more traditional pasta aglio e olio, use ยฝ cup of quality olive oil and no butter.
+• Skip the butter: To make a more traditional pasta aglio e olio, use ½ cup of quality olive oil and no butter.

 • Mind the timing: Start cooking the garlic while the pasta is halfway done.
 That way, everything comes together hot and fresh at the same time.

-• Make it party-ready: For a heartier dish, mix in pan-seared shrimp, sautรฉed mushrooms, crispy pancetta, or roasted cherry tomatoes.
-At parties, offer bowls of freshly grated Parmesan, toasted breadcrumbs, lemon wedges, red pepper flakes, and chopped herbs so guests can customize each bite.
+• Make it party-ready: For a heartier dish, mix in pan-seared shrimp, sautéed mushrooms, crispy pancetta, or roasted cherry tomatoes.
+At parties, offer bowls of freshly grated Parmesan, toasted breadcrumbs, lemon wedges, red pepper flakes, and chopped herbs so guests can customize their plates.

-A blue plate of spaghetti topped with chopped parsley and parmesan cheese, with a fork on the side.
+A plate of spaghetti garnished with fresh herb with a hand using a fork to twirl the pasta.

 How to Store This Recipe